waveform80/structa/docs/tutorial_basic.rst

     "100" value, but because it's now considered a string (not a string of integers), "100" sorts before "99" alphabetically.

+It is also worth nothing that, by default, structa strips whitespace from strings prior to analysis.
+This is probably not necessary for the vast majority of modern datasets, but it's a reasonably safe default, and can be controlled with the :option:`structa --strip-whitespace` and :option:`structa --no-strip-whitespace` options in any case.

 Fields or Tables (``--field-threshold``)
 ========================================